fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 The rest of Rustic Isle is empty.
 You'll find the Scorpion Bridge in the SE corner `(p48)`, so named because of the two scorpion/person guardians.
 You don't want to rumble with these two.
 Instead, `(U)se` the Enkidu Totem to get past.
 You have a two-square-wide path to choose from; stick to the N. When you enter the bridge you'll find a side tunnel to the N, at the end of which is another Magic Shield (+3 AC) and another Barbed Flail (1d30, +2 AC).
 These fights aren't too bad, but if you don't have the Totem, the fight with the guard scorpions can be brutal.
 Don't go down the side tunnel to the S; there's nothing there.

 Exit the Scorpion Bridge and head to the NE.
 The only thing on this side of the bridge is the Magic College.
-You can drop the Enkidu Totem (you don't need it to get back across the bridge).

 Once you find the College, walk around the outside of the building until you see tracks (in the SW corner). `(U)se` *Arcane Lore* for a hint, but *H:Reveal Glamour* won't work; face the building and `(U)se` the Spectacles.
 (It makes you wonder how anyone besides Lanac'toor gets in here.)
 Utnapishtim the Faraway, the master of the college, welcomes(?) you and will now pose you several puzzles.
 A "final exam", if you will.
 You have to solve a puzzle in each room to advance, usually by casting a spell.
 Don't ever take a step into the room, just do the right thing, and you'll be teleported to the next room immediately.
 (Sometimes this is a bit of a visual trick, such as room 2 to room 3.)